serj-kzv/ext-app/README.md

 ```

 # Build
-After the command below you can find an compiled extension in `/dist` directory
+After the command below you can find an compiled extension in `./ext-app/dist` directory.
-inside `./ext-app` directory
 ```sh
 # run inside  ./ext-app
 npm run build-all